eslint/eslint/docs/command-line-interface/README.md

 ## Ignoring files from linting

-ESLing support .eslintignore files to reject files from linting process. .eslintignore file is a JSON file that accepts and array of globs. .eslintignore file can be located anywhere, and will affect files in it's own directory as well as all sub-directories.
-Here's a simple example of .eslintignore file:
+ESLint supports `.eslintignore` files to exclude files from the linting process when eslint operates on a directory.
+Files given as individual CLI arguments will be exempt from exclusion.
+The `.eslintignore` file is a JSON file that contains an array of globs.
+It can be located in any of the target directory's ancestors; it will affect files in its containing directory as well as all sub-directories.
+Here's a simple example of a `.eslintignore` file:

 ```json
 [